Preferential Attachment Trees with Vertex Death: Persistence of the Maximum Degree: Persistence in the CTPAVD branching process

 \subsection{The richest individual}

-In this sub-section we study $I^\cont_t$, the birth-time of the richest individual in $\bp(t)$.
+In this sub-section we provide an asymptotic expansion of $I^\cont_t$, the birth-time of the richest individual in $\bp(t)$.
 That is, the individual that is alive at time $t$ and has produced the largest offspring by time $t$.
 To this end, we show that individuals that are `too young' produce `small' offspring, whereas there exist `old' individuals that produce large offspring.
+Combined, these then imply that $I_t^\cont$ is close to $O_t^\cont$.